quachck/DavidQuach_T2A2/README.md

 ## Project Tracking

-I began by brainstorming app ideas, once it was approved I read through the rubrik and began to create my user stories and tasks and used [Trello](https://trello.com/b/8hxMLkxW/t2a2) to track them.
+I began by brainstorming app ideas, once it was approved I read through the rubric and began to create my user stories and tasks and used [Trello](https://trello.com/b/8hxMLkxW/t2a2) to track them.

 **User stories**

 - As an instructor, I want to be able to edit my workshops so I can make amendments when needed.
 - As an instructor, I want to be able to host workshops to get attendees and teach them new skills.
 - As an instructor, I want to be able to view my workshops and bookings so I can prepare the workshop accordingly.
-- As an attendee, I want to be able to book workshop timeslots so that I new new skills.
+- As an attendee, I want to be able to book workshop timeslots so that I can learn new skills.
 - As an attendee, I want to be able to view my bookings, so that I can prepare for the workshop accordingly.
 - As a user, I want to be able to edit my account details for the event that they change.
 - As an admin user, I want to be able to view and edit all resources in the event that it's needed. (not implemented)